 in Australian or overseas assets?
 If the fund invests in overseas

 assets, have the foreign currency risks been hedged?

-- Past performance - Past performance is not a
+- Past performance - Although past performance

 an indication of how the fund has performed in both rising and